What Makes a Job "High-Risk" in the Eyes of Insurers?

 Always disclose your occupation accurately when you apply.
 If you switch to a higher-risk job after your policy is issued without notifying your insurer, the company may deny your beneficiary's claim on the grounds of material misrepresentation.
 On the flip side, if you move to a less dangerous role, proactively contacting your insurer may result in lower premiums going forward.

-Best Life Insurance Options for High-Risk Workers
+Best Life Insurance Options for High-Risk Workers in 2026

 The good news: a high-risk job does not automatically disqualify you from getting meaningful life insurance.
 You just need to know where to look.